jfly/snow/README.md

 - Kubernetes makes it really easy to build up circular dependencies that make it hard/impossible to recreate your cluster.
-  - I manage my cluster with a Pulumi app whose state is stored in a [MinIO](https://min.io/) "s3" bucket, but MinIO *itself* is running on Kubernetes.
+  - I managed my cluster with a Pulumi app whose state is stored in a [MinIO](https://min.io/) "s3" bucket, but MinIO *itself* was running on Kubernetes.
-  - I run an [OCI Registry](https://docs.docker.com/registry/) on my Kubernetes cluster, which my Kubernetes cluster pulls images from.
-Astonishingly, this works, even with HTTPS (thank you [cert-manager](https://cert-manager.io/)!).
+  - I ran an [OCI Registry](https://docs.docker.com/registry/) on my Kubernetes cluster, which my Kubernetes cluster pulled images from.
+Astonishingly, this worked, even with HTTPS (thank you [cert-manager](https://cert-manager.io/)!).
   - The one time I had to recreate my cluster was a stressful full morning of effort, and my cluster has only gotten more complicated since then.
 I wonder if I should move these sorts